NVIDIA/aistore/cmd/cli/resources/show.md

 ---

-The following commands do not have any aliases.
-In other words, they can only be accessed through `ais show <command>`
+The following commands do not have any built-in aliases (in other words, they can only be accessed through `ais show <command>`).

 ## `ais show disk`
 Show disk statistics for targets.